tensorflow/community/rfcs/20200612-stream-executor-c-api.md

       SE_DeviceMemoryBase* device_dst,
       const void* host_src, uint64_t size);

-  // Causes the host code to synchronously wait for operations entrained onto
+  // Causes the host code to synchronously wait for operations enqueued onto
   // stream to complete.
 Effectively a join on the asynchronous device
   // operations enqueued on the stream before this program point. void (*block_host_until_done)(